jhudsl/tidyversecourse/docs/05-prediction.md

 We have seen previously how to extract data from the web and from databases and we have seen how to clean it up and tidy the data.
 You also know how to use plots and graphs to visualize your data.
 You can think of this module as using those tools to start to answer questions using the tools you have already learned about.

-## Types of data science questions
+## Types of Data Science Questions

 We will look at a few different types of questions that you might want to answer from data.
 This flowchart gives some questions you can ask to figure out what type of question your analysis focuses on.
 Each type of question has different goals.